QingliangLi/d3workshop/README.md

 - #### Javascript
     - This is the code contained inside the HTML that makes up the dynamically represented data you will create.
 - #### Web Servers
-    - This will allow you to access your HTML files and provides the structure that allows it to be displayed on a web browser.
+    - This will allow you to render your HTML files and provides the structure that allows it to be displayed on a web browser.
 You can either set up a local server or get access to a remote one.

 ## Getting Started
 The code we will be working with can be found at: https://github.com/caocscar/d3js-examples/tree/master/bar/sortable_timeseries

+The main files we will be working with are the index.html file, the sortable.js file, and the bar.css file.

 ### Getting D3